Rural Tribal Health

 - Historical trauma – According to American Indian Social Determinants of Health, historical trauma is the collective emotional wounding across generations that results from massive cataclysmic events – historically traumatic events (HTE).
 The trauma is held personally and transmitted over generations.

 - Race-based discrimination and social exclusion – Along with historical trauma, race-based social exclusion can lead to mistrust of non-Native physicians and other health professionals, and is associated with high rates of suicide, homicide, domestic violence, child abuse, accidental death, and alcoholism.
 Discrimination in America: Experiences and Views of Native Americans reports the findings of a survey focused on the personal experiences of AI/AN people in regards to racial discrimination.
-A significant number of respondents indicated they avoided seeing a doctor or seeking health treatment for themselves or a family member out of concern they would be discriminated or treated poorly.
+A significant number of respondents indicated they avoided seeing a doctor or seeking health treatment for themselves or a family member out of concern they would be discriminated against or treated poorly.

 - Culture and cultural continuity – Culture as a Social Determinant of Health emphasizes that the disregard for the cultural beliefs of AI/AN communities and nations regarding health and healing contributes to their ill health.